 This book that's out about Sarah Palin by Joe McGinnis.

-McGuinness has sent emails to people admitting he can't has no proof for anything that he's asserted.
+McGinnis has sent emails to people admitting he has no proof for anything that he's asserted or some of the most explosive things.

-And yet many of these salacious stories that lacked proof in McGuinness's own words, the author's own words, ended up in the book and on television shows everywhere during his current media tour without proper sourcing and without any apparent new evidence to support them.
+And yet many of these salacious stories that lacked proof in McGinnis's own words, the author's own words, ended up in the book and on television shows everywhere during his current media tour without proper sourcing and without any apparent new evidence to support them.

 And Breitbart says, was Random House aware here that the author was making a desperate overtime bid to save face?